DataDog/integrations-core/haproxy/README.md

 ### Events

-The Haproxy check does not include any events.
+The HAProxy check does not include any events.

 ### Service Checks